-Current liabilities payable from unrestricted assets increased about \$1.2 million, or 15.3 percent, from the prior year due mainly to a \$1.3 million increase in accounts payable.
+Current liabilities payable from unrestricted assets increased about \$1.2 million, or 15.3%, from the prior year due mainly to a \$1.3 million increase in accounts payable.

-Current liabilities payable from restricted assets decreased about \$20.9 million, or 26.0 percent, from the prior year.
+Current liabilities payable from restricted assets decreased about \$20.9 million, or 26.0%, from the prior year.
 The current portion of long-term debt decreased by approximately \$25.1 million due to several notes that matured in 2017, while funds held for others increased by \$4.3 million.

-Noncurrent liabilities decreased by about \$45.2 million, or 4.4 percent, from the prior year.
+Noncurrent liabilities decreased by about \$45.2 million, or 4.4%, from the prior year.
 The net decrease in noncurrent liabilities in 2017 is due to reductions of the capital lease obligations and other debt during the year.

-Deferred inflows of resources decreased by approximately \$1.3 million, or 17.2 percent from the prior year.
+Deferred inflows of resources decreased by approximately \$1.3 million, or 17.2% from the prior year.
 This was due primarily to the amortization of gains on refinancing.

-Net investment in capital assets increased about \$7.3 million, or 9.9 percent, in 2017, as a result of newly acquired capital assets and reductions of debt.
+Net investment in capital assets increased about \$7.3 million, or 9.9%, in 2017, as a result of newly acquired capital assets and reductions of debt.

-Restricted net position increased about \$18.5 million, or 16.2 percent, in 2017, as a result of an increase in cash equivalents held with fiscal agent.
+Restricted net position increased about \$18.5 million, or 16.2%, in 2017, as a result of an increase in cash equivalents held with fiscal agent.
 This represents tax revenues received to be used to pay down capital lease obligations.

-The approximate \$14.1 million, or 12.2 percent, increase from the prior year in Unrestricted net position is primarily due to the increase in operating cash.
+The approximate \$14.1 million, or 12.2%, increase from the prior year in Unrestricted net position is primarily due to the increase in operating cash.

-2016 to 2015 Comparative Statements of Net Position
+2018 to 2017 Comparative Statements of Revenues, Expenses and Changes in Net Position

-The comparative analysis below is a summary of the Statements of Net Position for the fiscal years ended December 31, 2016 and 2015:
+The comparative analysis below is a summary of the Statements of Revenues, Expenses and Changes in Net Position for the fiscal years ended December 31, 2018 and 2017: